earchibong/Springboot-EC2-Jenkins/README.md

-## Deploy Spring Boot MongoDB Application on AWS ECS using Jenkins CI/CD
+## Deploy Spring Boot MongoDB App on AWS ECS using Jenkins CI/CD
 The idea for this project came from a freelance job request on upwork:

 <br>